İlhan Mansız: Coaching career

 On 11 July 2018, Beşiktaş J.K. announced via their social media accounts that Mansız was appointed as assistant coach to the club, along with Guti, another former player of club.
 Mansız quit his job at Beşiktaş on 6 February 2019 due to health concerns.

 Figure skating

 Mansız learned to skate at the relatively late age of 33 when he competed on the Turkish show Buzda Dans, as a pair skater with partner Oľga Beständigová, who is also his girlfriend.

 After winning the show, Mansız announced his goal was to represent Turkey at the 2014 Winter Olympics, hoping to become the first athlete to compete in both the football World Cup and the Winter Olympics since Aleksandar Shalamanov of Bulgaria.

 Mansız and Beständigová made their competitive debut at the 2013 Nebelhorn Trophy, which was also the final qualifying opportunity for the 2014 Olympics.
 They finished 19th and last in the pairs event, ending their hope of skating at the Olympic Games.
-Nonetheless, they continue to compete, with the goal of qualifying for the 2014 European Figure Skating Championships.

-Personal life

-He has a daughter named Aimee who was born in 2003.
+Nonetheless, they continued to compete.